Welcome to University Student Housing!

 Within the Residence Halls, CatCards may be used for the following:

-• Access to your residence hall.
+• Access to your residence hall

-• Various vending machines.
+• Various vending machines

 • Can be used as identification for all front desk transactions.

-Ceiling tiles may not be removed or altered in the residence hall.
+Ceiling tiles may not be removed or altered in residential spaces.
 This includes but is not limited to hanging tapestries, decorative lights, LED strips, storage, or hanging any items from the ceiling.
-Wedging of any item between the ceiling and floor tiles is also prohibited.
+Wedging of any item between the ceiling and floor tiles and/or hanging form metal supports between ceiling tiles, is also prohibited.
 Residents are responsible for any/all damage caused to ceiling tiles and supporting structures.
-Excessive damage to the ceiling structure may result in University Police involvement.
+Excessive damage to the ceiling structure may result in University Police Department involvement.
 Removing ceiling tiles and storing personal items above ceiling tiles is prohibited and will result in disciplinary action.
-In South Hedges, asbestos is in isolated areas above ceiling tiles.
-If the asbestos is disturbed, it could cause a health risk to residents.
-If the asbestos is left undisturbed, there is no danger to the residents.

 Chemicals and Explosives